 THE MOST DANGEROUS GAME

-Then the yacht is shipwrecked, and only Rainsford survives, washed up on an island in which the only habitation is a sinister mansion owned by the equally sinister Count Zaroff (memorably played by Leslie Banks).
-At least, I found him sinister but Rainsford is surprisingly chilled out, all things considered.
+Then the yacht is shipwrecked, and only Rainsford survives, washed up on an island in which the only dwelling is a sinister mansion owned by the equally sinister Count Zaroff (memorably played by Leslie Banks).

 There are two other guests, a brother and sister, Martin and Eve, who coincidentally or not have also suffered a shipwreck.
-Rainsford isn't bright enough to realise that Zaroff might be relocating warning lights so as to deliberately cause shipwrecks.
+Rainsford isn't bright enough to realise that Zaroff might be moving warning lights so as to deliberately cause shipwrecks.
 Nor is Martin suspicious of Zaroff, he's happy enough simply to be plied by booze.
-It's a chilling moment when we realise what Zaroff has in store for poor Martin.

 Eve on the other hand is not at all happy, even before Martin disappears, and tries to alert Rainsford.
-Not that it saves them from being sent out into the jungle so that Zaroff can hunt them.

 Cue a climactic fight, in which Zaroff dies whilst Rainsford and Eve are able to get away in a speedboat.

-A fun watch.
+A fun and breezy watch.

 Comments